arhamislam/instagram-followers-checker/README.md

-# instagram-follower-checker
+# Instagram Follower Checker
-A Python program that accepts two files and finds which Instagram account is not following you that you are following.
+A Python program that compares your Instagram followers and following lists to identify users you follow who don't follow you back.

+## Building and Running
+1.
+2.
+3.

+## Credits
+Developed by Arham Islam.